 Special Notes: A doctor is aboard.
 Crew and most of the expedition staff is Ecuadoran.

 Along the Same Lines: N.G.
 ENDEAVOUR; other Galapagos operators; other expedition lines.

 NATIONAL GEOGRAPHIC SEA LION & SEA BIRD

 Ships, Year Delivered & Passengers: NATIONAL GEOGRAPHIC SEA LION & NATIONAL GEOGRAPHIC SEA BIRD (62 passengers & built 1981, later upgraded and reduction in passenger capacity by eliminating lowest-deck cabins).
-The NATIONAL GEOGRAPHIC QUEST will replace one of the above ships in June 2017.
+The NATIONAL GEOGRAPHIC QUEST will join the above ships in July 2017.
 This newly-built U.S. flag ship, a substantial upgrade, will take 100 passengers and carry 24 sea kayaks, a fleet of paddleboat, a remotely operated vehicle (ROV), video microscope, hydrophone and bow camera.

 Passenger Profile: Mostly Americans, generally 50+ and few families on the Columbia-Snake itineraries, and more likely on the other trips, especially during school holidays.

 Included Features: All shore activities, Zodiac and kayak explorations, 24-hour, coffee, tea, soda, bottled water.